MAAP-Project/ogc-app-pack-generator/README.md

 ## Build OGC application package using GitHub actions

-To use this action in a client repo, create a GitHub workflow file at the root of your repo:
+To use this action in a client repository, create a GitHub workflow file at the root of your repository:

 `touch .github/workflows/my_workflow.yml`

-Copy this workflow into the file that was just created and update where necessary:
+Copy the sample workflow below into `my_workflow.yml` and be sure to change the action inputs if needed:

 ```
 on: